 the body from well known, reputable body jewelry companies.
 Many of these companies are not compatible with

 lesser quality companies that still maintain externally threaded jewelry as their dominate jewelry style.

 Same goes for jewelry changes.
-We custom fit everything depending on the anatomy, length of healing, and depth
+We custom fit everything depending on the anatomy, length of healing, and depth of piercing.

 You will need to invest in jewelry that will work temporarily until you can get your regular piece back in, or a low-